Cultural Business

 Call for Participants: Cultural Business Development Programme

 The CBDP is a structured 12-session course delivered through a hybrid learning model.
-It supports participants to articulate value propositions, strengthen business planning, lead organisational change and develop resilient, entrepreneurial approaches to cultural delivery.
+It supports participants to articulate value propositions, strengthen business planning, lead organisational change and develop entrepreneurial approaches to cultural delivery.

 Training will be delivered by Curated Place alongside a faculty of expert contributors from across Scotland, the UK and internationally, and is designed to enhance sector-wide capacity in innovation, leadership and sustainability.